 Follow the signs to Tai O

 The Tai O trail near Sha Lo Wan doesn’t follow the coastline.
 But instead, the path moves inland a bit.
-Keep following the signs towards Tai O. This is the only spot along the trail that you don’t see the sea view and the bridge.
+Keep following the signs toward Tai O. This is the only spot along the trail where you don’t see the sea view and the bridge.

 Small beach and pier by Sham Wat Village